Senior's Mental Health

 MAINTENANCE: Members maintain premises and equipment.

-Members of Club 90 help prepare a lunch or dinner daily.
+of Club 90 help prepare a lunch or dinner daily.
 For a nominal amount,

-All programs, meals and activities are currently suspended.
-Staff will work off-site, but will be available to help you.
+Staff will work on-site and will be available to help you.

 For more information, please call (705) 848-2879 and leave a message, or e-mail at email@example.com or